-Australia – First Alexander Alliance Post Graduate Training Program – Sydney – Accepting Applicants
+Australia – First Alexander Alliance Post Graduate Training Program – Australia/New Zealand – An After Covid-19 Opportunity!

 Dear Fellow Alexander Technique Teachers,